MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

 ## Instructions

-### Step 1: Generate the UMDF driver code by using the Visual Studio 2022 USB driver template
+Follow these steps to create a USB UMDF V2 driver by using the Visual Studio 2022 driver template.

+### Step 1: Generate the driver code

-For instructions about generating UMDF driver code, see [Writing a UMDF driver based on a template](../gettingstarted/writing-a-umdf-driver-based-on-a-template.md).
+For details about writing UMDF driver code, see [Writing a UMDF driver based on a template](../gettingstarted/writing-a-umdf-driver-based-on-a-template.md).

-### For USB-specific code, select the following options in Visual Studio 2019
+### For USB-specific code, select the following options in Visual Studio 2022

 1. In the **New Project** dialog box, in the search box at the top, type **USB.**
 1. In the middle pane, select **User Mode Driver, USB (UMDF V2)**.